sivakumarjcn/react-native-dashed-progressbar/README.md

 # react-native-dashed-progressbar
-Dashed Gradient Progress bar for React Native.
+Dashed Gradient Progress bar for React Native using react-native-svg and React Hooks.

 ![](dashprgbr1.gif)